m-drozdzinski/webservice-counter/README.md

 Api can be found in `documentation` directory.
 If you followed [starting instruction](#starting-instruction) you should be able to open swagger ui with `http://localhost:8080/swagger-ui.html`

 ## Troubleshooting
-You may need to install doker for this project.
+You may need to install docker for this project.
 Please follow installation instructions [link](https://docs.docker.com/engine/install/)